Lottery projects

 We have collaborated with organisations and charities offering free online workshops to bring people together, particularly for those in isolation to share a moment in folding.
 In collaboration with the Oxfordshire County Library we offered a monthly origami fold for all ages which would ‘sell out’ with 140 tickets.
 We also offered individual sessions for vulnerable groups including those suffering from bereavement, with long-term mental and physical health conditions and families who have adopted children.
 We are experienced in Zoom and work with others to run groups to bring joyful connecting time.
 Our sessions can help start a new hobby that can continue for a life-time.

-We have been offering free one-off sessions for groups who could benefit from discovering the gentle art of Origami for wellbeing.
-Groups in this project have included key workers with nurses, GPs and teachers, as well as families effected by blood disorders, children during half-term, parents who have adopted and University students in isolation.
-We are reaching out to all who could benefit and welcome anyone getting in touch to organise a session.
+We offered free one-off sessions for groups who could benefit from discovering the gentle art of origami for well-being.
+Groups in this project included key workers with nurses, GPs and teachers, as well as families effected by blood disorders, children during half-term, parents who have adopted and University students in isolation.
+We reached out to those who could benefit and welcome anyone getting in touch to organise a session.
 This has all been made possible through a Community Fund from the National Lottery.

 Continue to join our fold through films.
-On Youtube Dr Lizzie Burns is sharing regular weekly Origami with live folds on Wednesdays at 2pm.
+On Youtube Dr Lizzie Burns.
 There’s a large selection of films from beautiful patterns including stars, animals and flowers to try out.
 No special paper needed, and Lizzie shows you each time how to fold a square from whatever paper is available.
 We have also set up Facebook group: ‘Join the fold: Origami to beat the boredom‘ for people to encourage each other.

 We would love to see your creations.
 Do share on social media: #Origamilove Twitter @DrLizzieBurns or @Origamipulse or Instagram @drlizzieburns